martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 several options.
 The remedies below should be consdered in light of these principles, presented in no particular order:

-* Hold the scheduled sessions of the meeting in some format
+* Hold the scheduled sessions of the meeting in some format.

-* Provide benefits of in-person interactions when possible
+* Provide benefits of in-person interactions when possible.

 * Avoid exorbitant additional travel expenses due to last minute flight changes, etc.